nwakaku/researchDao/Readme.md

 4. **Contributions:** Researchers can request contributions using the `requestToContribute` function, and the uploader can accept contributions with the `acceptContribution` function.

-## Why SciWeave?
+## Why ResearchDao?

-- **Transparency:** The decentralized nature of SciWeave ensures transparency in funding, peer review, and collaboration processes.
+- **Transparency:** The decentralized nature of ResearchDao ensures transparency in funding, peer review, and collaboration processes.

 - **Incentives:** Contributors and reviewers are rewarded for their contributions, fostering a collaborative and incentive-driven research ecosystem.